An Overview of the Science Fiction Sub-Genres

 Space Opera

-Space Opera is essentially an adventure story set in space.
-They aren’t concerned with how technology works; they are more focused on the action and adventure.
+Space opera is essentially an adventure story set in space.
+They aren’t concerned with how technology works; they are more focused on the action, adventure, and melodrama.

 Steampunk